eclipse-iceoryx/iceoryx/iceoryx_examples/waitset_on_c/README.md

         iox_ws_wait(waitSet, (iox_trigger_state_t)triggerArray, NUMBER_OF_TRIGGER, &missedElements);
 ```

-When we iterate through the array we handle the `shutdownGuard` first.
+When we iterate through the array we handle the `shutdownTrigger` first.
 We check if a trigger is from the first group by calling
 `iox_trigger_state_get_trigger_id` and compare the result with `FIRST_GROUP_ID`.
 If that is the case we acquire the subscriber handle with